-This leaflet follows on from the leaflet called 'Arterio-Venous Fistula Creation'.
+This leaflet follows on from 'A Patient's Guide to Arterio-Venous Fistula Creation'.

-This information is intended to guide you through your post-operative recovery following the creation of your arterio-venous fistula or graft.
+The following information is intended to guide you through your post-operative recovery following the creation of your arteriovenous fistula or graft.

 Bruit

 Even if your fistula or graft looks like it is healthy and working properly, it is important to check that the blood flow through it is strong.
 Check your fistula or graft at least four times throughout each day.
 This can be done in two ways, by listening for a 'buzz' and/or feeling for the 'thrill'.